nmfs-opensci/NOAAHackDays/index.md

 ---
 title: "Using Earth Data in R and Python"
-subtitle: "A remote mini hack day for NOAA staff"
+subtitle: "A remote mini hack days for NOAA staff"
 ---

 ## Welcome